 This complex includes a bigger site, Bang Kluai Nok, and two minor sites, Bang Khlak 1, and Bang Khlak 2, both now completely destroyed.
-They all vielded a variety of imported artefacts and evidence for glass and semi-precious the Fine Arts Department conducted excavations at the base of the hill in 2006 and 2008 (Boonyarit 2011).
-The Thaithree surveys in May 2006, April 2007 and 2009 consisting of non-systematic survey, section clearing, sampling and material study.
+They all yielded a variety of imported artefacts and evidence for glass and semi-precious ornament production.

+Captain Boonyarit Chaisuwan from the Fine Arts Department conducted excavations at the base of the hill in 2006 and 2008 (Boonyarit 2011).
+The Thai-French archaeological mission conducted three surveys in May 2006, April 2007 and 2009 consisting of non-systematic survey, section clearing, sampling and material study.
 Because no in-depth investigations could be conducted, the nature of these severely looted sites is difficult to interpret.
-The chronological sequence of the sites is based on relative dating, mostly of material collected on the accessible part of the hill led us to observe that some terraces had been cut into the rock, as at Khao Sam Kaeo, thus providing flat areas for activities conducted there [Map 3].
-We did not observe any embankment that would have delimited the site, in contrast with activity (perhaps around the third-first centuries BCE?) coincides with the later period of activity at Khao Sam Kaeo.
+The chronological sequence of the sites is based on relative dating, mostly of material collected on the surface.

+The relief of the hill is quite steep.
+Our survey and the mapping done on the accessible part of the hill led us to observe that some terraces had been cut into the rock, as at Khao Sam Kaeo, thus providing flat areas for activities conducted there [Map 3].
+We did not observe any embankment that would have delimited the site, in contrast with Khao Sam Kaeo.

+Phu Khao Thong's early period of activity (perhaps around the third-first centuries BCE?) coincides with the later period of activity at Khao Sam Kaeo.
 Part of the assemblage is very comparable, for example the Indian ceramics and some morphological types of hard-stone ornaments (flat lozenge, lion, nandipāda, etc).
-But its sequence may have extended

-French archaeological mission conducted

-Our survey and the mapping done on

-Phu Khao Thong's early period of

-The relief of the hill is quite steep.

-Captain Boonyarit Chaisuwan from

-ornament production.

-the surface.

-Khao Sam Kaeo.
+But its sequence may have extended a little later, probably until the second or third century CE.
+As we would expect from a site located along the Andaman Sea, Phu Khao Thong yielded a significant amount of South Asian material, as well as material from further west.
+This is well demonstrated with ceramics.